claws/aioprometheus/docs/user/index.rst

 Once your software is instrumented with metrics you'll want to expose them to Prometheus or a compatible metrics collector.
 There are multiple strategies available for this and the right choice depends on the kind of thing being instrumented.
-See the exporting metrics section below.
+See the :ref:`exporting-label` section below.

-The following sections describe instrumenting, exposing metrics, decorators and the push gateway in more detail.
+The following sections describe :ref:`instrumenting-label`, :ref:`decorators-label`,
+:ref:`exporting-label` and the :ref:`push-gateway-label` in more detail.

+.. _instrumenting-label:

 Instrumenting
 -------------